-Note: Release 4 did not introduce any changes to A2A interface.
+*Note: Release 4 did not introduce any changes to A2A interface.
 Schemas and functions valid for Release 3 are valid for Release 4 claims too.

+**Note: Release 5 starts from the process version “5”.
+All the process versions from 4.2 to 4.9 have never existed.

 Data Retention Activities